Jared L. Short

 As CEO and president of Leatherman Tool Group Inc., Nichol navigated the company from a maturing product phase through a lean manufacturing transition and new product development acceleration process.
-Prior to joining Leatherman, Jake spent eight years as president at Danaher Corp. (manufacturer of Sears Craftsman tools) and 24 years at Stanley Tools, where he served as president of Stanley Proto Tools and Stanley Works Asia Pacific.
-He was appointed to the Cambia board in 2014.
-A native of Salt Lake City, Jake completed his education at the University of Utah.
-He also currently serves on the board of directors at ESCO Corp. and Leupold & Stevens Corp.
+Before that, Nichol served as president at Danaher Corp., manufacturer of Sears Craftsman tools, and president of Stanley Proto Tools and Stanley Works Asia Pacific.
+He currently serves on the board of directors at Wiha Tools GmbH, and Leupold & Stevens Corp.
 Nichol joined the Cambia board in 2014.

 Astrid S. Tuminez is the president of Utah Valley University, the largest public university in the state.

 She has leadership experience across the academic, technology, finance, nonprofit and public policy sectors and previously served as the regional director of corporate, external and legal affairs for Southeast Asia at Microsoft.
 Tuminez is also on the boards of the Carnegie Corporation of New York, World Trade Center Utah and Silicon Slopes and is an advisory board member for Zions Bank.
 She formerly served on the boards of the Bank of Philippine Islands and Singapore American School and has been an advisor to the Asian Women’s Leadership University Project, the Global Economic Symposium and the ASEAN Institute on Disability and Public Policy.
 She joined the Cambia board in 2021.

 Todd Underwood is the chief financial officer at Ampere Computing, a modern semiconductor company focused on cloud computing innovation.